Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Introduction

 Since each of our estimands (an average causal effect) is a contrast of potential outcomes under two conditions, things would be simple if we were to observe both of those potential outcomes for each individual.
 Unfortunately, at most one potential outcome may be observed for each individual; this is called \textit{the fundamental problem of causal inference} \citep{Holland1986}.
 For each individual we observe the one actual outcome ($Y$) plus the exposure ($A$), the mediator ($M$) and perhaps some other variables including pre-exposure covariates ($C$) and other covariates that are affected by exposure ($L$).
 The key idea is, if certain assumptions hold, the estimand can be connected to the \textit{observed data distribution}, i.e., the distribution of $\{C,A,L,M,Y\}$.
 Specifically, the estimand is equated to a function of features of the observed data distribution (e.g., marginal or conditional means and densities).
 We then call the estimand \textit{identified}, or more precisely \textit{point identified}. \footnote{There are cases when a causal estimand is not point identified, but is bounded by functions of the observed data distribution \citep[see e.g.,][]{Miles2017}.
 Then it is called \textit{partially identified}.
 This topic is outside the scope of the current paper.}

 As a well known example, in a perfect two-arm randomized controlled trial (RCT), the relevant identifying assumptions (discussed later) hold by design.
 The average total effect, i.e., the difference between the means of the two \textit{potential outcomes} (under treatment and control) is identified: it is equal to the difference in mean \textit{observed} outcome between the two RCT arms.
 But the RCT does not guarantee identification of the various other effects mentioned above, because the mediator is not randomized.
-As far as those effects are concerned, the RCT is an observational study, and identification requires untestable assumptions that should be carefully considered by the researcher.
+For those effects, identification requires untestable assumptions that should be carefully considered by the researcher.

 The identifying assumptions we make do not place any restrictions on the observed data distribution.
 This means no parametric assumptions such as the type of distribution (normal or other) of variables or the functional form (linear or other) for the associations among variables.
 The identifying assumptions we make are about equating certain conditional means or densities of potential outcomes (or potential mediators) with conditional means or densities of observed variables, the latter being free to be what they are.
 This type of identification is thus called \textit{nonparametric identification}. \footnote{There are cases where effects are nonparametrically not identified, but the researcher uses a parametric assumption as a remedy.
 Examples include the no exposure-mediator interaction assumption when the cross-world independence assumption required by natural (in)direct effects is violated, or the use of model extrapolation to compensate for violation of positivity.
 Such \textit{parametric identification} is outside the scope of the current paper.}